 Parental involvement is critical to a child's education.
 That's why CMS has provided a user-friendly web application to help parents and families become more involved in education.
 Parents can check their child's homework assignments, attendance reports, grades and other items from any computer, any time using PowerSchool.

 Parents will be able to set up their own accounts with access information provided by the school.

-Click and save the link below to access the PowerSchool Parent Portal:
+Click the link below to access the PowerSchool Parent Portal:

 PowerSchool also has a mobile app.

 It is available to parents and students to download for free as a combined parent and student app from the App Store for the iPhone®, iPad® or iPod touch®, and as separate PowerSchool apps for parents and students on Google Play for Android devices.

 View this video for more information about the PowerSchool Parent Portal

 Download Instructions on Adding a Student to a Parents Account:

 Frequently Asked Questions